 - Have the number of a trusted repair shop on hand as a second option for a damage estimate.

-Need Help with your Texas Farm Bureau claim?
+Filing a Claim with Texas Farm Bureau

-How to contact the Texas Farm Bureau Claims Department
+How to Contact the Texas Farm Bureau Claims Department

 Toll-Free Number: 800-266-5458